 - 323 took part across 35 focus groups,

 People taking part included older people, aged care providers and peak organisations.

-We are engaged with the Council of Elders and the National Aged Care Advisory Council.
-These groups form part of the new governance arrangements in the aged care reforms by the Australian Government.
+We also engage with the Council of Elders and the National Aged Care Advisory Council.
+These groups form part of the new governance arrangements to support the aged care reforms.

-To find out more about the aged care reforms and how you can get involved visit the Aged Care Engagement Hub for more information.
+To find out more about the aged care reforms and how you can get involved, visit the Aged Care Engagement Hub.